 - Recordings will not be disclosed except in accordance with this policy or as required by law

-- The surveillance data will be stored on servers securely located on the School’s campus and can not be accessed remotely
+- The surveillance data will be stored on servers securely located on the School’s campus and can not be accessed remotely, only visual data (not audio) will be stored.

 - The surveillance data and security will be managed by the School’s Network and Projects Engineer